 There are 8 types of salmon used as food in the world

 In Japanese salmon is referred to as “鮭” (sake/salmon) or “鱒” (masu/trout).
 The characters look different, but they are part of the same family and there aren’t clear biological categories to separate them into.
-Incidentally, in English the type that make their way into the sea are called “salmon,” and those that remain in freshwater their entire lives are known as, “trout.”
-In this article they are all considered to be part of the salmon family.
+Incidentally, in English the type that makes their way into the sea is called “salmon,” and those that remain in freshwater their entire lives are known as, “trout.”
+In this article, they are all considered to be part of the salmon family.

 Let’s look a bit closer at the 8 types of salmon

 King salmon (Also called Chinook salmon, Spring salmon, Blackmouth or Tyee salmon)